 The beauty of Switzerland and the Alps captivates all of us.
-But we Indians are at luck, as we have the opportunity to explore the same splendour back in our own country.
-India is home to the world’s highest mountain range, the Himalayas with passes through states like Himachal Pradesh, Uttarakhand, Sikkim and West Bengal.
+But we Indians are at luck, as we have the opportunity to explore the same splendour right within our own country.
+India is home to the world’s highest mountain range, the Himalayas which passes through states like Himachal Pradesh, Uttarakhand, Sikkim and West Bengal.
 While visiting Swiss lands isn’t an easy affair, exploring these 5 places in Himachal Pradesh will definitely fulfil your dreams of being in Switzerland:

 The remote hilly town in Himachal’s magical Spiti Valley is perched at a height of 11,980 feet, along the Spiti river.
 Thanks to its high altitude, Kaza remains snow-capped almost all around the year.
 Noteworthy attractions here are the Sakya Tangyud Monastry and Langza Buddha Statue.
 “I Heart Spiti” is an eye-catching installation near Kaza’s entry gate, urging travellers to avoid using single-use plastics.

 Forget about the pastures of Switzerland, have you visited Himachal’s Khajjiar yet that turns lush green in the summer months?
 The mesmerizing cedar forest surrounds the high-altitude Khajjiar lake.
 Other must-visit places here include the Dainkund Peak, Khajji Nag Temple and Satdhara waterfalls.
 In fact, Khajjiar is one of the 160 locations in the world that have ‘topographical resemblance’ with Switzerland.
 The counsellor has even taken a stone from Khajjiar to put it as a part of the stone collage around the Swiss Parliament as a reminder of Khajjiar as a “Mini Switzerland of India”.